Setting up a Mail Forwarder in Docker

 The Problem

-I setup test accounts on various providers and found that Gmail was marking my newsletter as spam.
-I was gutted and unsure how to move forward.
-I was using my daily Gmail account to send the newsletter which is by no means a spam account.
-I could send a normal mail and it would go through just fine while a Newsletter was flagged as spam to the same recipient...
-Hmm time to do some research.
+I was using my daily Gmail account to send the newsletter, which is by no means a spam account.
+I could send normal mail, and it would go through just fine, while a Newsletter was flagged as spam to the same recipient.
+Hmm, it's time to do some research.

-My research revealed that sending newsletters with Gmail was not recommended and actually Mail Chimp sent me a notice shortly after indicating I should send newsletters with a non-Gmail address.
+My research revealed that sending newsletters with Gmail was not recommended, and actually, Mail Chimp sent me a notice shortly after indicating I should send newsletters with a non-Gmail address.
 What to do?

 Docker Solution

 After testing a ton of different mail projects I finally discovered Simple Mail Forwarder (SMF) by Zixia.
 This image is based on Alpine which is already a positive.
-It is super tiny and as the name suggests, easy to use.
+It is super tiny and, as the name suggests, easy to use.

-The SMF is quite straight forward.
-Simply create email addresses for your domain, provide an address you would like the mails forwarded to and pass this information to the container via environment variables.
-Now, you can send mails with the newly create email addresses and all replies to these mails will be forwarded to your preferred account.
+The SMF is quite straightforward.
+Simply create email addresses for your domain, provide an address to which you would like the emails forwarded, and pass this information to the container via environment variables.

 Conclusion